 3. Accelerated BSN (ABSN) Program

-For adults who have a bachelor’s degree in a field other than nursing, but who want to change careers to become RNs, ABSN programs take one or two years to complete.
+For adults who have a bachelor’s degree in a field other than nursing but who want to change careers to become RNs, ABSN programs take one or two years to complete.

 4. LVN 30 Unit Option

-For those who are already California Licensed Vocational Nurses that aspire to become registered nurses, these programs pave the way.
+For those who are already California Licensed Vocational Nurses who aspire to become registered nurses, these programs pave the way.
 In about 18-24 months, students can become RNs.
 However, it is worth noting that a degree is not awarded, and some states might not recognize the license should you ever wish to transfer your license and practice elsewhere.

 5. Military Medical Corps